-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ALL NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3.

-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗴 Proposal to elect Oliver P. Peoples, Ph.D. and Joseph Shaulson as Class II Directors of the Company.
-NOMINEES: FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below) 2.
+OR ALL NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3.
+IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Proposal to elect Oliver P. Peoples, Ph.D. and Joseph Shaulson as Class II Directors of the Company.
+NOMINEES: Oliver P. Peoples, Ph.D.
+Joseph Shaulson WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) 2.
 Proposal to authorize the Board of Directors to effect a reverse stock split by a ratio in the range of 1-for-2 to 1-for-10, to be determined by the Board of Directors in its discretion.
 3. Proposal to ratify the appointment of RSM US LLP as the Company's independent public accountants for the fiscal year ending December 31, 2017.
 This Proxy, when executed, will be voted in the manner directed herein.
 If you do not specify below how you want your shares to be voted, this Proxy will be voted FOR all nominated Class II Directors, and FOR Proposals 2 and 3.
 In their discretion the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: By checking this box, I/we consent to future access and delivery of Annual Reports and Proxy Statement electronically via the Internet.
-I/We understand that the Company may no longer distribute printed materials to me/us for any future stockholder meetings until this consent that I/we have given is revoked.
-I/we understand that I/we may revoke this consent to electronic access and delivery at any time.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: VOTE BY MAIL Mark, sign and date your proxy card.
+Return it in the postage-paid envelope we have provided, or return it to Yield10 Bioscience, Inc., c/o American Stock Transfer & Trust Company, 6201 15th Avenue, Brooklyn, NY 11219.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Note: Please sine exactly as your name or names appear on this Prov.
-When shares are held joint Signature of Stockholder Date:

-title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+Signature of Stockholder Date: Signature of Stockholder Date: fly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.